-Arkite’s software solution transforms workstations into a digital and interactive environment by:
+Arkite’s operator guidance platform transforms workstations into a digital and interactive environment by:

 - Guiding your operator with real-time picking and assembly instructions through augmented reality (AR)